quadportnick/docker-cups-airprint/README.md

 ```

 ## Add and set up printer:
-CUPS will be configurable at http://[host ip]:631 using the CUPSADMIN/CUPSPASSWORD.
+* CUPS will be configurable at http://[host ip]:631 using the CUPSADMIN/CUPSPASSWORD.
+* Make sure you select `Share This Printer` when configuring the printer in CUPS.